Council awards $6.9M water tower contract - Albert Lea Tribune

 First Ward Councilor Rich Murray said during the workshop before the meeting that he had spoken with someone from Faribault earlier in the day, and their 750,000-gallon project had come in at bid.
 He questioned how that city’s project came in at bid and also said he wanted to see more specifics about the cost breakdowns between the two sites.

-Rigg noted that the tank was smaller and said that for tanks one million gallons or larger, there are only three companies in the entire country that build those.
-He also pointed out that the engineer’s bid came about 18 months ago and that the project has been held up at the Minnesota State Historic Preservation Office, which reviewed and had to sign off on the project.
+Rigg noted that the tank there was smaller and said that for tanks one million gallons or larger, there are only three companies in the entire country that build those.
+He also pointed out that the engineer’s bid came about 18 months ago for the Albert Lea project and that the project has been held up at the Minnesota State Historic Preservation Office, which reviewed and had to sign off on the project.

 Chris Lowe with the city’s engineering department said the city has known it needed the new tower since 2010 and utilized a temporary fix to get it by for 10 to 15 years at that time.
 The city cycles between 60,000 and 70,000 gallons of water through the tower each week to make sure it is not stagnant.